 Section 1.
 Just Cause.
 Non-probationary employees may be disciplined or discharged only for just cause.
-Discipline shall include, but not be limited to: written reprimands; denial of scheduled performance pay increase; reduction in pay; demotion; suspension with or without pay; and dismissal.
+Disciplinary actions include, but are not limited to: written reprimands; denial of scheduled performance pay increase; reduction in pay; demotion; suspension with or without pay; and dismissal.
+All disciplinary action, as defined in this Article, will be clearly labeled as a disciplinary action.